skip to content

 $ rustc --crate-type=staticlib -o target/out/libbar.a bar.rs

+The output is a .a file, which is a static library / archive in *nix systems.
 The archive .a file contains the .o files we saw above (along with other obj files required for the program), and we can take a quick peek.
 We use the ar command to list the contents of the archive.

 Terminal window